 14. Hike Avocat Falls and Three Pools

 One of my favourite hikes, it is impossible to get bored on this hike.
-Not only is it an interesting hike through jungle and down a river, Avocat Falls are also among the prettiest in Trinidad.
+Not only is it an interesting hike through the jungle and down a river, but Avocat Falls are also among the prettiest in Trinidad.
 Here is a detailed post on how to hike Avocat Waterfall and Three Pools on your own.

 15. Guanapo Gorge